fernandocchaves/tabtalk-recorder-extension/README.md

 - Verify internet connection
 - Ensure recording has clear speech

+**Long recording lost or incomplete?**
+- The extension now saves recordings in chunks every 60 seconds
+- If a recording fails to save, chunks are preserved
+- Open the history page to automatically recover incomplete recordings
+- Check browser console for recovery logs

 **Extension not working?**
 - Reload extension at `chrome://extensions/`
 - Check that all files are present
+- Clear browser cache and reload the extension

 ## Technical Details